tomstuder/homebrew-resources/README.md

-# homebrew-resources
+# About
-Homebrew Resources I have used and rely on for learning, research, and my brew day.
+Homebrew resources I have used and rely on for learning, research, and my brew day.

 ## Links
 + [AHA](https://www.homebrewersassociation.org/)